Victor-Okpukpan/Victor-Okpukpan/README.md

-### Hi there! 👋
+### Hi there, my name is Victor! 👋

-Here are some ideas to get you started:
+Here are some facts about me:

 - 🔭 I’m currently working on my personal portfolio
 - 🌱 I’m currently learning and trying to master JavaScript and React